justinnoor/pfhowto/README.md

 sudo pfctl -s rules
 ```

-Now we add the rule that blocks the internal host:
+Now we add a rule that blocks the host:
 ```command
 sudo sh -c 'echo "block return out quick on egress from XXX.XXX.XX.XX" | pfctl -a rogue_hosts -f -'
 ```